aleksabisercic/instaffo_matching/README.md

 | Seniority Match (0.0)          | 0.107176   |
 | Seniority Match (1.0)          | 0.048573   |

 These results demonstrate the model's strong ability to identify suitable matches while considering various important factors in the hiring process.
-For detils refer to `03_feature_engineering_and_model_training_v1.ipynb`
+Special attention was given to thoroughly reviewe the training code, including aspects related to data leakage and other crucial elements as results seemed too good.
+For more details, please refer to `03_feature_engineering_and_model_training_v1.ipynb` and `04_feature_engineering_and_model_training_v2.ipynb`.

 ### Advanced Usage